ahedberg/comp116-ahedberg/forensics/README.md

 8. The suspect tried to delete files before his arrest.
 Autospy revealed several indications of recently deleted files:
+   * receipt.pdf
+   * 1.jpg
+   * 2.jpg

-9. <!-- TODO encrypted files -->
+9. There are encrypted files on this system.
+Examples:
+   * /usr/share/doc/fcrackzip/examples/noradi.zip -

 10. Yes.
 According to the file receipt.pdf in /root, the suspect went to see Celine Dion at the Colosseum at Caesars Palace in Las Vegas, NV on July 28, 2012.
 The ticket was sold to Ming Chow.
+This was accomplished by using photorec on sdcard.dd to recover many image/pdf files.
+Browsing through the recovered files, receipt.pdf was recovered, which contained the email receipt of a purchased ticket for a Celine Dion concert.
    <!-- TODO open file and figure out what's up -->

 11. <!-- TODO weird things with files on system -->